SteamFab/minecraft-forge/README.md

 ## Setup backup of world to Google cloud storage

-The server installation script already established a backup mechnism that runs automatically every week on Sunday.
+To established a backup mechnism that runs automatically every week on Sunday, create a file keyfile.json and run the script backup-setup.sh.
 It creates a compressed archive file (.tar.gz) of your world with a date / time stamp.
 This backup file resides on the server's disk.
 If you want the backup file to be stored more permanently in a Google cloud storage bucket, you can do the following:

 1. Create a Google Cloud Storage bucket